HR-VILAGE-3K3M: A Human Respiratory Viral Immunization Longitudinal Gene Expression Dataset for Systems Immunity: Technical Validation

 We applied three batch effect correction methods---QN~\citep{bolstad2003comparison}, ComBat~\citep{johnson2007adjusting}, and Regression from \texttt{scanpy~\citep{wolf2018scanpy}}---using study identifiers as the batch variable.
 To assess the effectiveness of these corrections, we visualized batch and outcome separation using t-SNE projections of the normalized gene expression data, highlighting clustering by both study and responder status.

-For predictive modeling, we implemented two complementary strategies.
-The first was a PCA-based logistic regression pipeline, in which the top 10 principal components (explaining over 80\% of the variance) were combined with numeric time points as predictors.
-Although a generalized linear mixed-effects model (GLMM) was initially considered to model subject-level random effects, we opted for logistic regression due to convergence issues arising from sparse repeated observations.
-The second strategy involved deep learning models, including Recurrent Neural Network (RNN,~\citealp{elman1990finding,rumelhart1986learning}), Long Short-Term Memory (LSTM,~\citealp{hochreiter1997long}), Gated Recurrent Unit~(GRU,~\citealp{cho2014learning}), and Transformer~\citep{vaswani2017attention} models.
-To accommodate irregular sampling schedules, we constructed time-ordered gene expression matrices for each subject, padded them to a fixed maximum sequence length, and combined gene features with corresponding numeric timepoints.
-All models were trained using binary cross-entropy loss with the Adam optimizer~\citep{kingma2014adam} with learning rate = 1e\text{-}4, batch size of 64, and evaluated via stratified 5-fold cross-validation by outcome repeated across six random seeds.
-Details of the model architectures and training procedures are provided in \cref{app:pred}
+For predictive modeling, we first applied a PCA + generalized estimating equations (GEE) framework with an exchangeable working correlation structure to account for within-subject dependence.
+Gene expression data were projected onto the top 200 principal components (PCs) from the training folds and combined with a centered and scaled time covariate as well as categorical vaccine and tissue predictors.
+These features were used in a binomial GEE with robust variance estimators, and subject-level outcomes were summarized by majority vote across sample-level predictions.
+The second strategy used deep learning models, including Recurrent Neural Network (RNN)~\citep{elman1990finding,rumelhart1986learning}, Long Short-Term Memory (LSTM)~\citep{hochreiter1997long}, Gated Recurrent Unit (GRU)~\citep{cho2014learning}, and a Transformer~\citep{vaswani2017attention}.
+Time-ordered gene expression sequences were constructed for each subject, padded to a fixed length, and concatenated with numeric timepoints.
+In the Transformer, temporal information was encoded using Fourier-based positional encodings and two Pre-Norm encoder layers with multi-head attention, feed-forward blocks, and residual connections.
+Encoded representations were aggregated via masked mean pooling and passed through fully connected layers for binary classification.
+All models were trained using binary cross-entropy loss with the AdamW optimizer~\citep{kingma2014adam} and evaluated via stratified 5-fold cross-validation repeated across six random seeds.

 \textbf{Batch effect correction.} The QN-corrected data show clear separation by study (indicating preserved batch effects) but also better within-study separation by outcome.
 Regression moderately mixes study batches while retaining some biological structure.
 ComBat achieves the strongest batch mixing, as indicated by overlapping study clusters, but this comes at the cost of reduced separation between responder groups (Figure \ref{fig:prediction}a).